monogon-dev/intellij-cue/README.md

 **CUE Language** support for the IntelliJ platform, https://plugins.jetbrains.com/plugin/16126-cue.

 ## Usage

 The CUE plugin is compatible with **any JetBrains IDE 2020.3**.
-Only IntelliJ-based IDEs are supported, i.e. it's incompatible with ReSharper.
+Only IntelliJ-based IDEs are supported, i.e. it's incompatible with
+ReSharper.

 ### Features

 **Please note that this plugin is in an early state.**

 - Complete support for the current language specification
 - Syntax highlighting with settings
 - Code folding
 - Brace matching
+- Formatting with `cue fmt`

+#### Formatter

+Formatting of CUE files with `cue fmt` is supported.

+Please make sure that `cue` is available in `$PATH`.
+If the executable can't be found, then no content is modified.

+Only complete files can be supported.
+If content is selected before invoking the format action, then no content is modified.

 ### Bug Reports & Feature Requests

 Please report your issues at [github.com/nexantic/intellij-cue](https://github.com/nexantic/intellij-cue).

 ## Development